jyodroid/python_training/Readme.md

 + To do migration for specific application `python manage.py makemigrations <appName>` afted add to projects "_INSTALLED_APPS_"
 + Execute migration `python manage.py sqlmigrate <appName> <version>`
 + Create user `python manage.py createsuperuser`
++ When model is changes and you manage *Persistence*, you need to do a new migration with `python manage.py makemigrations <project name>` and then use `python manage.py migrate`

 ##### [django rest_framework]